Catanscombe/FLASH_tools/README.md

 Analysis tools for samples process using FLASH for mTB.

 1)mapping.py
 	This script will reference map the reads (using bwa mem) to NC_000962.3 Mycobacterium tuberculosis H37Rv, complete genome.
 It will also map the reads to the 50 genes which are targetted for enrichment
-output:
-	1)'sample_ID_assembly_stsats.csv' which contains read and mapping information.
-	2)'sample_ID_S.bam' a sorted bam file from the whole genome mapping 3)'sample_ID_targets_S.bam' sorted bam file from reference mapping ot target genes 4)'sample_ID.depth' a file containing the depth at all points in the whole genome

 	usage: mapping.py [-h] in_file_R1 in_file_R2 sample_ID

 	positional arguments:
 	  in_file_R1  forward read
 	  in_file_R2  reverse read
 	  sample_ID   how you want out files to be named

 	optional arguments:
 	  -h, --help  show this help message and exit

+	outputs:
+		1)'sample_ID_assembly_stsats.csv' which contains read and mapping information.
+		2)'sample_ID_targets.csv' contains mapping results for each of the 50 targets 3)'sample_ID_S.bam' a sorted bam file from the whole genome mapping 4)'sample_ID_targets_S.bam' sorted bam file from reference mapping ot target genes 5)'sample_ID.depth' a file containing the depth at all points in the whole genome

+2) all_but.py
+	This scripts finds the genome position of the probes and the average depth of the enriched and not enriched genome regions

+	usage: all_but.py [-h] depth_file sample_ID

+	positional arguments:
+  		depth_file  depth file, sample.depth
+  		sample_ID   file naming

+	optional arguments:
+ 		 -h, --help  show this help message and exit

+ 	outputs:
+ 		1) 'sample_ID_probe_positions.csv' a file containing the genome points of the probes (gene, probe_name , probe_Sequence . genome_point , direction_of_probe)
+ 		2) 'sample_ID_all_but.csv' contains average depth of the enriched and not enriched genome regions